 The environment in the photos

-The images of the subjects’ makeshift quarters range from flimsy, provisional structures to secure-looking carven dwellings and in some instances, accommodation places with formal entrances, indicating that the escapers possess different personalities within themselves.
+The images of the subjects’ makeshift quarters range from flimsy, provisional structures to secure-looking carven dwellings and, in some instances, accommodation places with formal entrances, indicating that the escapers possess different personalities within themselves.

 Besides humans, another subject to Escape is nature.
-Surrounding the men and their small abodes (there are no women), is a thickness of greenery and vegetation.
+Surrounding the men and their small abodes (there are no women) is a thickness of greenery and vegetation.
 The delicate shades of green become entangled in the flash of the camera, capturing a world important in its own natural reality.

 Escape begins by leading the audience directly into the jungle, through a hole in the vegetation as dark as a cavern.
 The first five images of the book are dark and forbidding of unwelcoming forest habitat.
 They are devoid of any humans.
-The audience keeps treading through several full-bleed spreads of extremely dark and dense backwoods, until the first image comes up, of a deep wrinkled eyes man who appears a bit indifferent to the presence of the photographer.
+The audience keeps treading through several full-bleed spreads of extremely dark and dense backwoods until the first image comes up, of a deep wrinkled eyes man who appears a bit indifferent to the presence of the photographer.

-Escape is an extensive collection of 129 pages with 44 images and is meticulously designed, the printing has an unbroken palette.
+Escape is an extensive collection of 129 pages with 44 images and is meticulously designed.
+The printing has an unbroken palette.
 Every portrait presented by Tkachenko in Escape is almost exactly strictly the same.
 Every character is gallingly centered in every portrait.
 The distance is also almost uniform.
 Tkachenko uses only horizontals with little interest in the frame apart from a wall of greenery.

 The portraits in this series possess an element of minimalist and timeless elegance despite being taken by a digital camera in full color, something that one would associate with traditional black and white film.
 Undeniably, the pervading greenness of the series renders a lush wonderland, one which the unnamed escapers have rid of their social skin and fused with the very life force of the woodlands itself.

-Tkachenko is aware of how this world dwarfs the lives of the humans that are apparent subject.
+Tkachenko is aware of how this world dwarfs the lives of the humans that are apparent subjects.
 The wilderness appears extremely indifferently to those who might look for shelter there from the troubles of their past lives, from the unkindness of the human society.

+It took Tkachenko three years4 to put together Escape and this has paid off.
 Escape has been exhibited in art spaces across the world.
 Some of the images have been featured in magazines, such as the British Journal of Photography, the Washington Post, and Spiegel.